Skip to content

 Founded in 1951

-The Alaska Press Club will award the A-Mark Prize for Investigative Reporting in Alaska as part of its annual journalism awards starting in 2025.
+Since 2025, the Alaska Press Club has awarded the A-Mark Prize for Investigative Reporting in Alaska as part of its annual journalism awards.
 The contest is open to print, broadcast and online entries with an Alaska connection.

 Entries are judged on the following criteria: